KevinLuna95/CODEKATA/README.md

     5. The password must contain at least one special character.
 If it is not met, then the following error message should be returned: “password must contain at least one special character”

+Kata 4 – Search functionality
+    Implement a city search functionality.
+The function takes a string (search text) as input and returns the found cities which corresponds to the search text.

+    Prerequisites
+    Create a collection of strings that will act as a database for the city names.

+    City names: Paris, Budapest, Skopje, Rotterdam, Valencia, Vancouver, Amsterdam, Vienna, Sydney, New York City, London, Bangkok, Hong Kong, Dubai, Rome, Istanbul

+    Requirements
+    1. If the search text is fewer than 2 characters, then should return no results.
+(It is an optimization feature of the search functionality.)

+    2. If the search text is equal to or more than 2 characters, then it should return all the city names starting with the exact search text.

+    For example for search text “Va”, the function should return Valencia and Vancouver
+    3. The search functionality should be case insensitive

+    4. The search functionality should work also when the search text is just a part of a city name

+    For example “ape” should return “Budapest” city
+    5. If the search text is a “*” (asterisk), then it should return all the city names.